LaMonte Wade Jr Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in MLB.

-- The Braves' 3.84 team ERA ranks fifth among all league pitching staffs.
+- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.80).

-- Braves pitchers combine to surrender 125 home runs (one per game), the third-fewest in the league.
+- Braves pitchers combine to surrender the third-fewest home runs in baseball (125 total, one per game).

-- His most recent time out came on Saturday against the New York Mets, when the righty threw seven scoreless innings while allowing three hits.
+- His last time out was on Sunday against the New York Mets, when the right-hander tossed 4 2/3 innings, surrendering six earned runs while allowing seven hits.

+- The 29-year-old has put up an ERA of 5.22, with 5.4 strikeouts per nine innings, in 19 games this season.
+Opponents have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.